SB-labelings and posets with each interval homotopy equivalent to a sphere or a ball: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to Georgia Benkart, Stephanie van Willigenburg, Monica Vazirani, and the Banff International Research Station (BIRS) for conducting an inspiring workshop entitled Algebraic Combinatorixx in May 2011 for female researchers in algebraic combinatorics with the goal of helping establish new and fruitful collaborations.
 This project grew out of discussions that began at that workshop.
-The authors also thank Louis Billera, Anders Bj\"orner, Curtis Greene, Thomas McConville, Peter McNamara, and Vic Reiner for helpful discussions and references.
+The authors also thank Louis Billera, Anders Bj\"orner, Curtis Greene, Thomas McConville, Peter McNamara, Vic Reiner, Hugh Thomas, and the very helpful anonymous referees for helpful discussions, references, and suggestions.